 Due to the physical and demanding nature of the work, workers are more likely to suffer a farmworker accident.
 Farmworkers are often put in roles where the risk of injury is much higher than employees in different industries.
 Due to the nature of their work, the machinery in use, and by working with livestock, farming and agricultural injuries are also often much more serious.

-Common farming and agricultural injuries include falls from heights, blows and impact injuries, as well as those caused by livestock or heavy machinery.
+Common farming and agricultural injuries leading to agricultural accident claims include falls from heights, blows and impact injuries, as well as those caused by livestock or heavy machinery.

 In this guide, we look at how to make farming accident claims and agricultural accident claims, as well as how much you could be entitled to in our personal injury claims calculator.
-When you are ready to make your claim, call our team on 0800 073 8801.
+We also explain the time limits around such claims, telling you how many years from the date of the accident you could claim.
+When you are ready to make your claim on a No Win No Fee basis, call our team on 0800 073 8801.

 Select a section